kbosa-risc/mcpf-getting-started/src/python/mcp_frm/README.md

 ## Adapted (Use Case) Configuration

-In adapted configuration you can overwrite all the part of the basic/previously adapted configuration, except the part initiated with the key word *pipelines*.
+In adapted configuration you can overwrite all the parts of the basic/previously adapted configuration, except the part initiated with the key word *pipelines*.
 Instead of the key word *pipelines* you can use *pipeline_extension*.
 In the section 'pipeline_extension' of the configuration you can redefined any part/child-pipeline given in the basic configuration by reusing its name.
 For particular examples see:

 - [../mcp_use_case_fronius/fronius_use_case2.yaml](../mcp_use_case_fronius/fronius_use_case2.yaml),